FreeRADIUS/wiki.freeradius.org/version4/upgrade/proxy.md

 The policies are now equivalent to the old home server pools in version 3, and the named authenticate sections are equivalent to realms.

+## Why this change was made

+This change was made in order to permit new features which were long requested in previous versions of the server.
+Due to design limitations, these features were impossible to implement.

+Until now.

+Please see the [Proxy Extensions](Proxy-Extensions) page for more information.